ProxyKit/ProxyKit/README.md

 a JWT claim) and interception of the proxy requests / responses for customization of headers and (optionally) request / response bodies.
-It also uses [`HttpClientFactory`] internally that will mitigate against dns caching issues and handler lifecycles making it suitable for microservice / container environments.
+It also uses [`HttpClientFactory`] internally that will mitigate against dns caching issues and handler life cycles making it suitable for microservice / container environments.

 <!-- TOC depthFrom:2 -->